USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Ramp Up Packing

 • Pack everything except daily essentials.
-You should be living out of a few boxes — like camping in your own home.
-Kitchen is down to one pot, one pan, paper plates.
-Bathroom has one towel per person.
+Live out of a few boxes.
+One pot, one pan, paper plates.
+One towel per person.

-• Prepare your "first night" box.
-This box rides with you, not on the truck.
-Contents: sheets, pillows, towels, toiletries, phone chargers, medications, a change of clothes, snacks, paper towels, trash bags, basic tools (screwdriver, pliers), and important documents.
-You'll thank yourself when the truck is delayed by a day.
+• Prepare a "first night" box.
+Rides with you, not the truck.
+Sheets, towels, toiletries, chargers, meds, clothes, snacks, paper towels, trash bags, basic tools, important docs.

 Handle the Logistics

-• Arrange pet and child care for moving day.
-Loading day is chaotic.
-Open doors, heavy items moving through hallways, strangers in your home.
-Pets and small children should be elsewhere.
+• Pet and child care for moving day.
+Open doors, heavy items, strangers in your home.
+Keep kids and pets elsewhere.

-• Confirm utility start dates at your new home.
-Make sure electricity and water will be on when you arrive.
-Moving into a house with no AC in July or no heat in January is miserable.
+• Confirm utilities at new home.
+Electricity and water must be on when you arrive.
+No AC in July = miserable.

 1 Week Before Moving Day